Saturday, September 24, 2011

 1973: The great song "My Maria" from B.W.
 Stevenson took over at #1 on the Easy Listening chart.

-1974: The Sonny Bono Comedy Revue Show debuted on television.
+1974: The Sonny Bono Comedy Revue Show debuted on ABC-TV.
+It struggled to find an audience.

 1978: Leif Garrett dabbled in acting when he starred in dual roles on the ABC-TV show Wonder Woman.

-1979: Bruce Springsteen, Tom Petty, Jackson Browne, Bonnie Raitt and Chaka Khan performed at Madison Square Garden in New York City for two anti-nuclear benefit concerts.
+1979: Bruce Springsteen, Tom Petty, Jackson Browne, Bonnie Raitt and Chaka Khan performed at Madison Square Garden in New York City fourth night of the five-night No Nukes concerts.

 1979: Gary Numan owned the #1 U.K. song--"Cars".